rafz7/AI-and-WhatsApp-chat-integration/README.md

 # AI-and-WhatsApp-chat-integration
-Make ai for Professional answer on meta Bussines with feature integration.
+Simple base script ai for Professional answer on meta Bussines Account with simple feature.